 The Pfizer bivalent COVID booster is approved for age 5 and above.
 The Moderna booster is approved for age 6 and above.

 Shenoy: There’s no time like the present.
-I’d recommend getting your COVID-19 booster when you’re eligible and your flu vaccine now or within the next few weeks.
+I’d recommend getting your COVID-19 booster when you’re eligible.
+You can get both your COVID-19 booster and your flu vaccine at the same time.
+If you haven’t yet received your flu vaccine, you should get it as soon as possible.

 If you decide to get both at the same time, that can be a time-saver and very convenient.
 There’s no reason not to get both the same day.
 It’s safe to do so and can save you an extra visit to the pharmacy or your doctor’s office.